-Shoes: Get simple or casual shoes, flip flops/slippers, one or two pairs of high heels.
+Shoes: Get simple or casual shoes, flip flops/slippers, and one or two pairs of high heels.

-Clothes: In the university, you need smart clothes for presentations, casual wears, joggers, underwears, socks, night gowns, swimwears and gym clothes if you’re into sports.
+Clothes: In the university, you need smart clothes for lectures and presentations, casual wear, joggers, underwear, socks, nightgowns, swimwear, and gym clothes if you’re into sports.

-Sleeping Bag: If you can lay your hands on one, it’s always a good idea if you have friends come to stay.
+Sleep Sack: If you can lay your hands on a sleep sack, it’s always a good idea if you have friends come to stay.

 TV: Yep!
 It’s not always about books, you can watch TV and get updated on all happenings in the world while you relax during your free time.